stepanjakl/apostrophe-stripe-checkout/README.md

 <br>

-## Limitations (TODOs)
+## TODOs (Limitations)

-- Option for one-time payments & Recurring payments
+- Option for one-time and recurring payments
-- Create checkout session with more than 99 items
+- Enable checkout session with more than 99 items
-- Checkout session styling and other extra options
+- Add other extra checkout session options (e.g. custom styles)